ShreyashwiAdmala/ShreyashwiAdmala.github.io/README.md

-# Shreyashwi's Data Science Portfolio

-Welcome to my data science portfolio!
-Here, you will find a collection of my projects and skills.

 ## About Me

+Hi there!
 I'm a curious Data Scientist with a knack for uncovering insights and solving problems with data!
+My journey has taken me through exciting projects and hands-on experiences!

+My toolbox includes:

-My toolbox includes Python, SQL, Power BI, Pandas, PyTorch, and more.
+Python, SQL, Power BI, Pandas, PyTorch, and more.
 Plus, I'm an AWS Certified Solutions Architect Associate, which means I can navigate the cloud like a pro.

 - **LinkedIn**: [Shreyashwi Admala](https://www.linkedin.com/in/shreyashwi/)
 - **GitHub**: [Shreyashwi Admala](https://github.com/ShreyashwiAdmala)